-Walker Ridge Gas Gathering System
+GAS PIPELINES AND PROCESSING Walker Ridge Gas Gathering System

-The Company has agreements with Chevron USA Inc. (Chevron) and Union Oil Company of California, and their co-owners, to expand its central Gulf of Mexico offshore pipeline system.
-Under the terms of the agreements, the Company has constructed and will own and operate the WRGGS to provide natural gas gathering services to the Chevron operated Jack St. Malo and Big Foot ultra-deep water developments.
+The Company has agreements with Chevron USA Inc. (Chevron) and several other producers, to expand its central Gulf of Mexico offshore pipeline system.
+Under the terms of the agreements, the Company constructed and owns and operates the WRGGS to provide natural gas gathering services to the Chevron operated Jack St. Malo and Big Foot ultra-deep water developments.
 The WRGGS includes 274 kilometres (170 miles) of 8-inch or 10-inch diameter pipeline at depths of up to approximately 2,150 metres (7,000 feet), with capacity of 100 mmcf/d.
 The Jack St. Malo portion of the WRGGS was placed into service in December 2014.
 The Big Foot Gas Pipeline portion of the WRGGS has been installed on the sea floor and is awaiting Big Foot platform installation, which has been delayed due to installation problems experienced by Chevron.
-Chevron continues to investigate the extent of the delay.
-The Company began collecting certain fees in the fourth quarter of 2015.
+Chevron continues to assess the extent of the delay.
+Notwithstanding the Big Foot platform installation delay, the Company began collecting certain fees specified in the transportation services agreements effective the fourth quarter of 2015.
 The total WRGGS project is expected to cost approximately US\$0.4 billion, with expenditures to date of approximately US\$0.3 billion.